polarstreams/polar/docs/faq/README.md

 # Frequently Asked Questions

-## Why Barco?

-Barco Streams was created to provide a resource and cost efficient event streaming solution for Kubernetes that is easy to use and operate.

-We believe that deploying and managing a persistent event streaming for a microservice architecture should be as easy as deploying a stateless service.
-Users should be able to start with small pods (512MiB of memory!) and elastically scale to support larger workloads with no operational overhead.

-Ease of use and resource efficiency is what the Cloud is all about.
-Pay for the resources that you need and avoid overprovisioning in advance.

 ## How Barco compares to Apache Kafka

 When Apache Kafka was introduced, it solved a previously unresolved problem: how to safely pass messages between